38 Best Turkish Foods Everyone Must Try In 2025

 Image Source

-Amongst the top Turkish foods, Gullac is a traditional dessert, mostly served and relished during Ramadan.
-It is a uniquely textured treat that is made with dough, milk, rosewater, nuts, and pomegranate seeds.
-Even if you’re visiting sometime other than the month of Ramadan, try and scout for these desserts because they are surely nothing less than heaven.
+Among the top desserts in Turkey, Gullac is a traditional dessert, mostly served and relished during Ramadan.
+It is a uniquely textured treat made with dough, milk, rosewater, nuts, and pomegranate seeds.
+Even if you’re visiting outside the month of Ramadan, try and scout for these desserts because they are surely nothing less than heaven.

 28. Turkish Tea & Coffee: A Delightful Beverage